TosbackCgusBridge-Bot/CGUs-versions/Charter/Terms of Service.md

 *   Local and state taxes will apply.
 Franchise fees and other fees or charges may apply.
 The Money Back Guarantee does not include and the customer is responsible for all such taxes, franchise fees and other fees incurred in connection with receipt of the service.
 *   The Money Back Guarantee also does not apply to one-time charges such as Pay-Per-View and On Demand TV charges and/or directory assistance, operator assistance, and long distance (domestic or internal) call phone charges.
 Customer is responsible for paying all such charges.

-*   Terms of Service/Policies

-Use the links below to view telephone tariff information for your state.
+Use the links below to view telephone service condition and rate information by Charter company.

+Charter Advanced Services Companies

+*   Charter Advanced Services Terms and Conditions
+*   Charter Advanced Services Price Guide

+Charter Fiberlink Companies

-Federal Interstate Services Access Tariff
+Federal Interstate Services

 *   Federal Interstate Access Services Tariff